fabiogoma/selinux-nginx-tomcat/README.md

 $ sudo sed -i 's/SELINUX=enforcing/SELINUX=permissive/g'  /etc/selinux/config
 ```

-Now, if you have time, is open to learn and to get the benefits of what's considered a best practice in security systems, please keep reading.
+Now, if you have time, is open to learn and to get the benefits of what's considered a best practice in security systems, please keep on reading.

-# Tools used for this demo
+# Tools used on this demo
 I'm assuming you run GNU/Linux on your desktop, have installed and configured [nss-mdns](https://github.com/lathiat/nss-mdns), also have installed [vagrant](https://www.vagrantup.com/), [ansible](https://www.ansible.com/) and [virtualbox](https://www.virtualbox.org/).
-The other tools will be downloaded automatically by my automation scripts.
+Other tools will be downloaded, installed and configured automatically by ansible playbooks.

 <p align="center">
   <img src="images/logos.png">